bhartiamulya/YouTube-Summarizer/README.md

 ## Usage

-1. Navigate to a YouTube lecture video
+1. Navigate to a YouTube lecture or educational video
-2. Click on the extension icon in your browser
+2. Click on the YouTube Summarizer extension icon in your browser
-3. The extension will process the video and display a summary
+3. View the automatically generated summary
+4. Adjust summary length or format as needed
+5. Use the summary to enhance your learning or review key concepts

 ## Project Structure